link1900/agra-ranker/README.md

 - (DONE) race delete button

 ### Placing UI
+- (DONE) placing shouldn't allow you to place multiple times in a race
+- (DONE) placing shouldn't allow you to have the same placing twice
 - change placing position as a string
 - put in place did not finish and disqualification as valid strings
 - validate the placing position as a certain types of string